lanylow/outlast-speedrun-helper/README.md

 # Outlast Speedrun Helper [![License](https://img.shields.io/badge/License-GPL3.0-green.svg)](https://github.com/lanylow/outlast-speedrun-helper/blob/main/LICENSE) ![OS](https://img.shields.io/badge/OS-Windows-yellow.svg)

-Free and open-source tool for Outlast that lets you save up to four different positions and teleport back to them.
+Free and open-source tool for Outlast and Outlast 2 that lets you save up to four different positions and teleport back to them.
 It has the same funcionality as the original speedrun helper made by Instagibz.

 ## FAQ